iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 > Note: files are zipped as they are stored in `WorkspaceContainer`s.

-### WorkspaceResourceNames
+### WorkspaceResource.Names

-[WorkspaceResourceName]($backend)s identify resources within a `WorkspaceDb`.
-There are no restrictions on the format of a `WorkspaceResourceName`, other than they are limited to 1024 characters and may not start or end with a blank character.
+[WorkspaceResource.Name]($backend)s identify resources within a `WorkspaceDb`.
+There are no restrictions on the format of a `WorkspaceResource.Name`, other than they are limited to 1024 characters and may not start or end with a blank character.

-> Note: `WorkspaceResourceName`s must be unique for each resource type.
-But, it is possible to have a `string`, a `blob`, and a `file` resource in the same `WorkspaceDb` with the same `WorkspaceResourceName`.
+> Note: `WorkspaceResource.Name`s must be unique for each resource type.
+But, it is possible to have a `string`, a `blob`, and a `file` resource in the same `WorkspaceDb` with the same `WorkspaceResource.Name`.

 ### SettingDictionary Resources